The Defence Nuclear Safety Regulator is responsible for the regulation of nuclear safety across the Defence Nuclear Enterprise.

 The arrangements for, and management of, nuclear safety across the Defence Nuclear Enterprise, must meet the exceptionally high standards required by applicable legislation, defence policy and relevant good practice within the nuclear industry.

 DNSR consists of a team of Civilian and Naval staff who are predominately nuclear specialist engineers and scientists, supported by a small administrative team.
-Additionally, DNSR draws on contracted subject matter expertise from The Regulatory Support Directorate of Wood Group and the Defence Scientific and Technical Laboratory to provide capabilities it is not possible or sensible to permanently retain in-house.
+Additionally, DNSR draws on contracted subject matter expertise from Jacobs Regulatory Support Directorate and the Defence Scientific and Technical Laboratory to provide capabilities it is not possible or sensible to permanently retain in-house.

 What we do